Top1ERP/zatca_erpgulf/README.md

 🔹 Version 4.0 Enhancements

-Version 4.0 extends the original ERPGulf ZATCA 3.0 application with a compatibility-focused implementation for real-world ERPNext sites:
+Version 4.0 extends the original ERPGulf ZATCA 3.0 application with a compatibility-focused implementation for real-world ERPNext sites **With significant improvements at all levels**:

+✨ **Significant improvements** in XML, QR code, and handling various types of discounts.<br>
 ✨ **Reliable Saudi tax data** – ZATCA tax categories and exemption reasons are synchronized on Sales Taxes and Charges Templates and Item Tax Templates, with safe support for legacy field names. <br>